librechat/GameDataConverter/README.md

 # GameDataManagementTools
-An editor tool converts ScriptableObject to Excel and Json.
+An editor tool converts ScriptableObject to Excel (simple types only) and Json (instances also supported).

 Supports:
 - Import: Load the ScriptableObject from Excel and Json.
 Also support loading from online google sheet.
 - Export: Save the ScriptableObject to Excel and Json. **DO NOT** suppport saving to online google sheet.